 Rent % Own %

 Very Low 70% 30%

-Low 60% 40% 60%
+Low 60% 40%

 Moderate 40% 60%

+Source: Eighkin ad and Assasi atao Ino

 By applying the rent/own splits provided in Table 3.7 to the total demand figures shown in Table 3.5, Fishkind determined the breakdown of demand for for-sale housing product and for-rent housing product that will be generated by the RCID.
 Table 3.8, on the following page, provides the breakdown of annual household demand for for-rent and for-sale product by income category.